Who is a Non-Resident Indian (NRI)?

 For detailed Tax Reckoner, Click here.

-Do NRIs need to File Income Tax Returns in India?
+Do NRI need to File Income Tax Returns in India?

-Experts at Finstreet assist with income tax return filing, tax planning, and compliance.
-Connect via call/WhatsApp at 80943 52000 for guidance.
+Experts at Finstreet are available to assist with income tax return filing.
+Connect with tax experts via call/WhatsApp at 80943 52000 for professional guidance.

 How can I change my Tax Status from NRI to Resident Indian & vice versa?

-1. Stay in India for more than 182 days in a financial year or meet specific past stay conditions.
+- Stay in India for more than 182 days in a financial year or meet specific conditions regarding stay in the past few years.

-2. Inform banks and tax authorities to update status.
+- Inform your banks and tax authorities to update your status.

-3. Submit a declaration form with documents proving residency.
+- Submit a declaration form with necessary documents proving your residency.

-1. Stay less than 182 days in India during the financial year.
+- Stay less than 182 days in India during the financial year; or

-3. Inform banks and tax authorities about change in status.
+- Inform your banks and tax authorities about your change in status.

-4. File Income Tax Return (ITR) as NRI, declaring non-resident status.
+- File your Income Tax Return (ITR) as an NRI, declaring your non-resident status.

 When will the TDS certificate be issued?